nikshitha1312/linkedinautomationpoc/README.md

 A comprehensive technical proof-of-concept demonstrating advanced browser automation, anti-detection techniques, and clean Go architecture.
 This project showcases sophisticated automation tools while implementing human-like behavior patterns and stealth mechanisms.

----

-## ⚠️ Critical Disclaimer

-> **EDUCATIONAL PURPOSE ONLY**
->
-> This project is designed exclusively for technical evaluation and educational purposes.
-It demonstrates automation concepts and anti-detection techniques in a controlled environment.
->
-> **TERMS OF SERVICE VIOLATION**: Automating LinkedIn directly violates their Terms of Service.
-Using such tools on live accounts may result in permanent account bans, legal action, or other consequences.
->
-> **DO NOT USE IN PRODUCTION**: This tool must never be deployed in production environments or used for actual LinkedIn automation.

----

 ## 🎯 Project Overview